 If your business is multi-location, then yes you might have location URLs:

 Apply common sense when structuring URLs.
-For example, if your brand name doesn’t include a reference to photography, you might prefer the URL below, but again this would be for user experience versus “SEO” purposes:
+For example, if your brand name doesn’t include a reference to photography, you might prefer the URL below, but again this is for user experience versus “SEO” purposes:

 There are exceptions and nuances to every “rule,” but in general Google is good at understanding what a page is about.
-Time and time again, we’ve seen URLs that are complete nonsense goobledygook ranking just fine.
+You’ll see nonsense goobledygook URLs ranking just fine.
 And when this happens, Google even helps out by hiding the wonky URL path in the search engine result listing.
 Point being, Google does not need a keyword-stuffed URL to understand your page.

 2. Limit URL Length

-⚠️ IMPORTANT: You can ignore advice from SEO tools that URLs should contain a certain number of words.
+⚠️ IMPORTANT: You can ignore advice from SEO tools suggesting URLs should contain a certain number of words.
 If a URL is /recipe/chili, there is no need to change it to /recipe/best-spicy-texas-chili.
-Learn about good SEO tools for beginners.
+Learn about good SEO tools.

 3. Use Hyphens to Separate Words